Article I – Name and Purpose

 If the Officer being impeached is the President, the Vice President shall preside over all matters relating to the impeachment, and shall take over all duties of the President above mentioned in this Section.

 A supermajority vote shall be required to impeach an Officer.

-The vacancy created by impeaching an Officer shall be filled within two weeks, either by a new Officer, elected by special election, or by having the duties and responsibilities delegated among the remaining Officers.
-In the case that the vacancy is filled by an election, the period between impeachment and the elected Officer assuming their duties, the Vice President shall assume the responsibilities of the vacant Officer position.
+The vacancy created by impeaching an Officer shall be filled within two weeks, either by a new Officer, selected by special selection, or by having the duties and responsibilities delegated among the remaining Officers.
+In the case that the vacancy is filled by selection, the period between impeachment and the elected Officer assuming their duties, the Vice President shall assume the responsibilities of the vacant Officer position.
 Should the Vice President be unable to fulfill those duties, the President shall delegate the responsibilities of the vacant position among the remaining Officers.